 If you find you’re not coping with the thought of going back, talk to someone about it, like a friend or family member.

 Sometimes talking to someone who is outside your situation can help.
-Check out get support for different ways to connect with Jigsaw’s clinical team.
+Check out our online support for different ways to connect with Jigsaw's clinical team.